jmckitrick/job-es/README.md

 # IMPORT BOOKINGS TO ELASTIC SEARCH JOB

 Import selected fields from bookings so Elastic Search has them for the Quicksearch bar.
+Existing data for specified environment is deleted from Elastic Search.

 ## REQUIREMENTS